 It’s because my little one is highly sensitive and intolerant to eggs.
 He loves mayo but can’t eat the regular kind (one with eggs).
 It makes his throat itchy and he starts to choke.
 So, I chose to make a homemade eggless mayonnaise recipe which includes the most crucial question – can you make mayonnaise without eggs?

 Yes! sure you can.

-I searched and came across this fabulous recipe of eggless mayo that requires –
+This fabulous recipe of eggless mayo requires –

 - no cooking Homemade Eggless Mayonnaise Recipe

 - is completely vegan

 - can be made in 5 minutes (if using a store-bought can)

 - is thick and creamy just like the store-bought mayo.

 But how is that possible?

 Believe me.
 It is possible!!